gregorschulte/musikkiste/README.md

 The Order in which the files are copied onto the microSD card defines which button they are assigned to. i.e. the first file is Segement 1.

 ## Instructions
-To prepare the PCB disconnect 7 lines on as show here (as seen from top):
+To prepare the PCB disconnect 7 lines on as show here (as seen from above):
 ![pcb](images/musikkiste_pcbOnly_Steckplatine.png)

+PCB with all parts soldered in
 ![pcb](images/musikkiste_pcbSolder_Steckplatine.png)

+PCB with the mp3 module plugged in
 ![pcb](images/musikkiste_pcbExternal_Steckplatine.png)